 - The studies undertaken must have been completed and passed in the education system of the country of origin.

-2.- If you need to provide official recognition of A level certificates/High School Diploma, you will need to fill in an application form and present the following documents:
+2º.- If you need to provide official recognition of a Bachillerato equivalent, you will need to fill in an application form and present the following documents:

-4- Notarised photocopy of certification of the courses completed, detailing the different subjects studied, the marks obtained, and the years in which each course of study took place.
+- Notarised photocopy of certification of the courses completed, detailing the different subjects studied, the marks obtained, and the corresponding years of study.

 It is very important to remember that not all enrolment deadlines are the same throughout Spain.

-3.- The following are the competent authorities for processing and deciding on the foreign qualifications and studies included in the equivalency charts approved by the Ministry of Education.
+3º.- The following authorities are responsible for processing and deciding on the foreign qualifications and studies included in the equivalency charts approved by the Ministry of Education.

 - High Inspectorate of Education in the Autonomous Communities